How To Handle Family & The Holidays

-Here are a few things to consider. along with a few solutions to cope with triggers and problematic relationship patterns this holiday season.
+Here are some things to consider, along with a few solutions to cope with triggers and problematic relationship patterns this holiday season.

 Sometimes, behaviors and patterns are so toxic there isn’t an easy way to protect yourself unless you avoid exposure to them.
 In some situations, it is important to give yourself permission to step back and focus on yourself and your well-being.
 This might look like not attending a family get together or limiting the time you spend with family.